 They say the word ‘Fear’ can stand for two things: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.

-Inner Leadership gives us a step by step guide for how we can make it mean the second, by using fear to make us stronger and more valuable.
+Inner Leadership brings us a step-by-step guide for how we can make it mean the second, by using fear to make us stronger and more valuable.

-• The first is our ability to centre and ground, remain calm in a crisis, and connect strongly with who we are at our best, no matter what is happening around us
+- The first is our ability to remain calm in a crisis: centred and grounded, connected strongly with who we are at our best, no matter what is happening around us

-• ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situation and to spot the mistaken assumptions we might be making
+- ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situations we find ourselves in and to spot the mistaken assumptions we might be making

-• The third and fourth abilities are to find the opportunities that exist in a crisis and then choose the one that aligns best with our deepest priorities, even when the situation is unclear and the outcome highly uncertain
+- The third and fourth abilities are the ability to find the opportunities that exist, even in a crisis, and to choose the one that aligns best with our deepest priorities, even if the situation is unclear and the outcome highly uncertain

-• The fifth step comes from knowing and refining our purpose and values: these not only bring us alignment and direction but also flexibility and inspiration
+- The fifth skill comes from knowing our purpose and values: these not only bring us long term direction and alignment but also short term focus, flexibility, and inspiration

-• And the sixth and seventh abilities are the skills that enable us to articulate our chosen way forward in ways that inspire us and the people around us to long to make it happen
+- And the sixth and seventh skills enable us to articulate our chosen way forward in ways that inspire us, and the people around us, to long to make it happen

-If we look back through our life we can probably remember a dozen times when we felt afraid: our first day at a new school, our first driving lesson, our first date, our first job.
-And every time this happened, behind the fear there was also an opportunity to learn and grow, if we stepped up.
+If you look back through your life you can probably remember a dozen times when you felt afraid: your first day at a new school, your first driving lesson, your first date, your first job.
+But every time this happened, behind the fear there was also an opportunity for you to learn and grow, if you stepped up.

 If fear is keeping us stuck again today, we need to remember this and step up again.

-Because when we find what we most want to do, and we learn the skills we need to inspire ourselves to do that, then even something as apparently terrifying as riding a rodeo bull can simply become an adventure
+Because when we find what we most want to do, and we learn to overcome our fear and inspire ourselves to do what we long for most, then even something as apparently terrifying as riding a rodeo bull can simply become an adventure!

 This is another step to becoming antifragile.